 Recently bass producers have trained largemouth bass fingerlings to eat commercial fish food allowing them to sell bass year round.
 These bass are most often northern strain largemouth bass and are marketed as feed trained bass.
 Under crowded conditions small feed trained bass will continue to feed on artificial food in ponds and can be grown into adult sizes.
 These adult feed trained bass will continue to feed on artificial food once released into fishing ponds.
 There is still some reservation as to the maximum size a feed trained bass will achieve in a recreational fishing pond.
 While they do provide good fishing, there are no nutritionally complete artificial feeds for largemouth bass resulting in liver problems in larger feed trained largemouth bass.
 Pond owners have also reported that the robust football like feed trained largemouth bass they stocked into their forage filled ponds lost weight and either refused to eat or were unable to catch live forage.

 Follow these recommendations for stocking Largemouth Bass in Fishing Ponds, Trophy Bass Ponds or Bass Ponds.
-Follow this link to purchase Largemouth Bass.
+Contact Us For A Free Quote »

 J.M.
 Malone and Son, Inc. produces 3 million feed trained Northern Strain Largemouth Bass fingerlings annually.
 These fingerlings are sold for stocking recreational fishing ponds, sold to food fish growers who raise adult largemouth and some are stocked into our own production ponds to produce advanced fingerlings and adult largemouth.
 The greatest obstacle to the large scale production of advanced fingerling and adult bass is poor survival caused by poor retention of feeding behavior once feed trained fingerlings are stocking into production ponds.
 J.M.
 Malone and Son, Inc. is committed to resolving this problem in largemouth bass culture allowing us to supply the great demand for these fish.